 Every user who uses the internet must have come across small pop-ups that appear when they visit a website.
 Those pop-ups are called Cookie Banners.
 Their objective is to inform and seek consent from the user about the cookies the site will use.
 Cookie banner has thus become a vital and must-do part.
 It should be exercised by the website owners to achieve a GDPR compliant website.

 Cookie banners can be of different types depending on the kind of cookies the site is using and to fulfill the GDPR compliance:

 - Banners for strictly necessary cookies that provides all information about the cookies the website will apply.

 On 1 October 2019, the Court of Justice of the European Union (CJEU) issued a press release of its decision on consent for cookies that

 b) the users must be informed about the duration of the operation of cookies and if any third-party can access them.

 In short, while designing cookie banners, code in options for the users to have more control over the cookies and provide all the necessary information.

-It is safe to say that for a website to be GDPR compliant, the owners must aim at being pro-data subject.
-It is the most fundamental approach to protecting the digital life of people and more amendments to the data protection regulations can be expected in the future.
+It is safe to say that for a website to be GDPR compliant (check out this checklist), the owners must aim at being pro-data subjects.
+It is the most fundamental approach to protecting the digital life of people, and more amendments to the data protection regulations can be expected in the future.

-Disclaimer: This article should NOT be treated as legal advice.
+Disclaimer: This article does NOT represent any legal advice.
 The purpose of this article is to provide general information only.
 For any legal advice, please contact a lawyer specialized in GDPR.